hires/RadioProjects/HomeStation/README.md

 main floor and basement on one side of the building.
 There are six units with three floors above ground.
 In May I approached my upstairs neighbour to see if she would allow me to install several antennas on the roof.
-She has access to a roof-top deck via a set of stairs accessible from within her apartment.
-She seemed okay with the idea.
+She has a roof-top deck which is accessed by stairs that can only be reached by going through one of the top-floor apartments.
+After some research on her part she decided that she was okay with the idea.

 I went away and did some research as to what might work.
 The size and shape of the building would limit me, but the height above ground level (about 10m)